Geometric Auslander criterion for openness of an algebraic morphism: Criterion for flatness

 \section{Criterion for flatness}

-The algebraic analogue of Theorem~\ref{thm:open-main} is a criterion for flatness.
-The precise criterion simply involves replacing ``no vertical irreducible components'' by ``no vertical associated components'', where an \emph{associated component} can be either isolated or embedded.
+Theorem~\ref{thm:open-main} is a topological analogue of the criterion for flatness mentioned above.
 In contrast to the general openness criterion, however, the flatness results are known for a smooth target only.
 On the other hand, flatness makes sense also for modules over a morphism, and the corresponding flatness criterion holds also in this context.

-The following flatness criterion has its origin in the classical result of Auslander for finitely generated modules.
-It was recently proved by the authors for complex analytic morphisms and, as a consequence, for morphisms of schemes of finite type over $\C$, using transcendental methods \cite{ABM} (see also \cite{GK}), and more recently for schemes of finite type over an arbitrary field, by Avramov and Iyengar \cite{AI} using homological methods (which require working with smooth rather than regular base ring).
-For completeness, we remark that the flatness criterion over an arbitrary field of characteristic zero can be deduced from the complex case, using the Tarski-Lefschetz Principle.
+The flatness criterion (Theorem \ref{thm:flat-main} following) has its origin in Auslander~\cite{Au}.
+It was recently proved by the authors for complex analytic morphisms and, as a consequence, for morphisms of schemes of finite type over $\C$, using transcendental methods \cite{ABM} (see also \cite{GK}), and more recently for schemes of finite type over an arbitrary field, by Avramov and Iyengar \cite{AI} using homological methods (which require a smooth base ring).
+The flatness criterion over any field of characteristic zero can, in fact, be deduced from the complex case, using the Tarski-Lefschetz Principle.
 In other words, the following is a corollary of \cite[Thm.\,1.3]{ABM}.

 \begin{theorem} Let $R$ be an algebra of finite type over a field $\uk$ of characteristic zero.
 Let $A$ denote an $R$-algebra essentially of finite type, and let $F$ denote a finitely generated $A$-module.
 Assume that $R$ is regular, of dimension $n$.
 Then $F$ is $R$-flat if and only if the $n$-fold tensor power $F^{\tensR^n}$ is a torsion-free $R$-module.
 (Equivalently, $\pp\cap R=(0)$ for every associated prime $\pp$ of $F^{\tensR^n}$ in $A^{\tensR^n}$.) \end{theorem}